-The University has adopted UCLA's Cooperative Institutional Research Program (CIRP), administered by Northeast since 1983, as freshman survey.
+The University has adopted UCLA's Cooperative Institutional Research Program (CIRP), administered by Northeast since 1983, as the freshman survey.
 Due to considerable overlap with the locally developed freshman survey (SOSS) and availability of national data, Truman no longer administers the SOSS.
-Other surveys include the locally developed Institutional Student Survey (ISS), the Graduating Student Questionnaire (GSQ) and the ACT-developed Alumni Survey and Survey of Employers.
+Other surveys include the locally developed Institutional Student Survey (ISS), the Graduating Student Questionnaire (GSQ), and the ACT-developed Alumni Survey and Survey of Employers.
+Truman is participating in the pilot National Survey of Student Engagement (NSSE) as well.
+Truman freshmen and seniors first took the NSSE in Fall 1999 and again in Spring 2000.